-The recurrent grants from the Higher Education Funding Council for England (HEFCE), the Office for Students (OfS) and Research England (RE) represent the funding allocation which is attributable to the current financial year and is credited direct to the statement of comprehensive income.
+The recurrent grants from the Office for Students (OfS) and Engineering and Physical Sciences Research Council (EPSRC) represent the funding allocation which is attributable to the current financial year and is credited direct to the statement of comprehensive income.

 Grants intended to support the acquisition of tangible fixed assets are credited to the statement of comprehensive income when the University becomes entitled to them, subject to any performance related conditions being met.